truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/UseAdvancedReplicationSCALE.md

 Use the **Logging Level** to set the message verbosity level in the replication task log.

-To ensure the replication task is active check the **Enabled** box.
+To ensure the replication task is active, check the **Enabled** box.

 ### Transport Options